8 Dec

 Banana's Architecture

 Every part of the system is now hosted on Zeet, from the middleware to the machine learning servers to custom usage dashboards.
-The machine learning servers are GPU or TPU clusters on either AWS or GCP, which presents unique architectural challenges.
+The machine learning servers are GPU or TPU clusters on either an AWS or GCP, which presents unique architectural challenges.

 Architecture Detail: GPU-specific problems